araiari/OECD-Bias-in-students-evaluation/README.md

 Folder Clustering_GLMM contains the results of the clustering over the schools.

-For a presentation of models and results, refer to the file ProjectPresentation.pdf
+For a presentation of models and results, refer to the files ProjectPresentation_0 (exploratory analysis), ProjectPresentation_1 (first results on linear models) and ProjectPresentation_2 (final presentation with all the results).